apitoy/rpi4/DOCKER.md

     sudo snap install docker

+user and group

     sudo groupadd docker

     sudo usermod -aG docker $USER

-    #Run the following command or Logout and login again and run (that doesn't work you may need to reboot your machine first)
+Run the following command or Logout and login again and run (that doesn't work you may need to reboot your machine first)

     newgrp docker